SSWConsulting/SSW.Rules.Content/rules/unexpected-requests/rule.md

 ### Hi {{ PRODUCT OWNER }},

-As per our conversation, you have directed us to complete some urgent PBIs this Sprint in preparation for next week’s conference:
+As per our conversation, you have asked us to prioritise some urgent PBIs this Sprint:

 **Added:**